nirajp82/AWS/NginxOnEC2.md

 * Connect to EC2 insance using SSH
   `ssh -i "My.pem" ec2-user@ec2-12-345-67-890.compute-1.amazonaws.com`
 *  logs you into root with the root environment `sudo su`
 *  install nginx on the server `sudo amazon-linux-extras install nginx1`
+*  Check the status of Nginx `systemctl status nginx`
+*  start the nginx server `sudo service nginx start`